cavinHuangORG/Least/README.md

 Least helps you move from your old-fashioned CSS files to something shiny: CSS pre-processors!

-This project is forked form [quentint/Least](https://github.com/quentint/Least).
+This project is forked from [quentint/Least](https://github.com/quentint/Least).

 # Features